droooney/el-promise/README.md

 $ npm install --save el-promise
 ```

-You have to use a module bundler
+For browser you have to use a module bundler
 like [Webpack](http://webpack.github.io/ "Webpack")
 or [Browserify](http://browserify.org/ "Browserify") or
  you can insert a script tag in you html like this: